YanWittmann/math-eval/doc/guide/md/basics/closure.md

 };;;val = fun();;;a = 4;;;val();;;a
 ```

-As you can see, the variable `a` should be lost when exiting the scope of the `fun()` function.
-However, the anonymous
-function `() -> a` that is returned by the `fun()` function still remembers the scope where `a` was visible.
-When
+In this example, the anonymous function `() -> a` remembers the scope where `a` was visible, even though a should be
-called, `val()` fully replaces the current scope with the one it was defined in for the duration of its evaluation.
-The
+lost when exiting the `fun()` function.
+When called, `val()` fully replaces the current scope with the one it was
-outer scope and `a` are not used by the function.
+defined in for the duration of its evaluation.
+The outer scope and `a` are not used by the function.

 ## Effectively private variables

-If you know enough about this concept, you might also know that this introduces an opportunity for effectively private
-variables.
-Menter does not currently support creating custom types purely in Menter
+Menter does not currently support creating custom types purely in Menter ([only via Java](Java_custom_java_types.html),
-([only via Java](Java_custom_java_types.html), but I plan on changing that in the future), which is why this is
+but we plan on changing that in the future), but you can still use closures to create effectively private variables.
-currently the only option to archive this.

 Here's an example: